A modernist landmark

 Visiting Casa de les Punxes

-During the guided visit, you’ll be able to witness the main spaces of the house.
-These include the foyer, one of the main apartments and the fabulous rooftop.
+When it was open to the public, you could witness the main spaces of the house.
+These included the foyer, one of the main apartments and the fabulous rooftop.

 Unfortunately, the furniture was not kept.
 However, the original floors and ceilings were restored, as well as lamps, stained glass windows and wrought iron ornaments.